Note: Pipettes and Glencairn glasses sold separately.

 Their reason?
 Adding water removes the alcohol prickle and opens up the aromas and flavors for greater appreciation.
 Recent scientific studies have demonstrated that the addition of water enhances the experience.

-On discovering that the chemistry of the water makes a difference and that the best water to add is the water that made the whisky, I sensed an opportunity.
+The chemistry of the water makes a difference and that the best water to add is the water that made the whisky,

 'Surely every dram deserves the best possible Spring water'